 - The binary information stored in these memory elements at any given time defines the state of the sequential circuit at that time.

-- The next state of the memory elements also depends on the external input and present state of external output.
+- The next state of the memory elements also depends on the external input and the present state of the external output.

 - Some sequential circuits may not contain combinational circuits, but only memory elements.